hyphacoop/hypha.coop/_posts/2023-11-20-non-fungible-treasures.md

 WILD x NOLA brought together brilliant minds that creatively shape the art & blockchain ecosystem.
 I witnessed spontaneous exchanges, collaborations, and a deep dive into the creative possibilities of digital art.
 The event was a testament to Wild's mission of magnifying art and building uncharted worlds.

 These events offer opportunities to have unmediated discussions about a variety of online projects.
 One of my NFT-based projects that I discussed in New Orleans is the [Infinite Canvas](https://vncnt.xyz/infinite-canvas), a collective experiment made of an ever expanding collection of colours.
 This artwork on Ethereum is a testament to the collaborative spirit of onchain permisionessless.
-Here's how it works: Anyone can mint a token, and each token buyer chooses its token's color.
-Owners have the freedom to change that color of their token as often as they wish.
-Collectively, these tokens form the infinite canvas.
+Here's how it works:
+- Anyone can mint a token
+- Each token buyer chooses its token's colour
+- Owners have the freedom to change the colour of their token as often as they wish.
+- Collectively, these tokens form the infinite canvas.

 This project with its unlimited supply allows for an ever-evolving artwork where the community actively participates in its creation.
 Think [r/place](https://en.wikipedia.org/wiki/R/place) meets the [Million Token Website](https://milliontokenwebsite.com/) but with an added *infinity* factor.

 <figure>
 <img class="mt2 pt2" src="{{ '/assets/images/posts/2023-11-20-infinite-canvas.png' | relative_url }}" alt="A series of colours as NFTs layed out in a grid as seen on the project's website"/>